Short on time? We consider the best snorkel gear package to be the Cressi Palau Snorkel Set

 Traditional snorkels tend to be extremely durable and can last the user for years.
 This is due to the fact that as they don’t really have any special bells and whistles, there’s nothing to really go wrong with them.

 Due to their open top design a traditional snorkel allows water to freely enter the top of it.
-So if you’re planning on going with this kind of snorkel then you need to be comfortable enough to ‘blast clear’ the water, that is to exhale sharply to blow the water out the top.
+So if you’re planning on going with this kind of snorkel then you need to be comfortable enough to clear any water that gets into the tube.
+(Clearing the snorkel is done by exhaling sharply to blow the water out the top).

 Semi Dry Snorkel

 The semi dry snorkel is basically a traditional snorkel but with a splash guard at the top.
 The splash guard helps to shield water from getting into the top of the snorkel.
-Of course, water can still get in though.
+(Water can still get in though).